 Once the 14-day notification period has passed, the landlord must submit:

-• A Declaration Form signed by both the tenant and the landlord indicating whether the tenant intends to return after the renovation.
+• A Declaration Form signed by both the tenant and the landlord indicating whether the tenant intends to return after the renovation or repairs are completed.

 • Where the tenant has chosen to return, a Tenant Accommodation Plan or Tenant Compensation Plan.
 Both plans must include the payment of applicable moving expenses.

-• Where the tenant has chosen not to return, proof of compensation payment if the tenant has indicated they do not wish to return to the unit.
-This includes a lump-sum equal to three months of rent-gap payments and the moving expenses (i.e., $1,500 or $2,500 depending on unit size).
+• Where the tenant has chosen not to return, proof of payment of compensation comprised of a lump-sum equal to three months of rent-gap payments calculated in accordance with the bylaw and the moving expenses (i.e., $1,500 or $2,500 depending on unit size).

 Step 5: Licence Issuance

-Enforcement of the Rental Renovation Licence Bylaw begins on July 31, 2025, and applies only to N13 notices issued on or after that date.
-The City will use an education-first approach to encourage compliance, followed by progressive enforcement if necessary.
+Enforcement of the Rental Renovation Licence Bylaw begins on July 31, 2025, and applies where N13 notices are issued on or after that date.
+The City will use an education-first approach to encourage compliance, followed by enforcement action as deemed appropriate.

 A Rental Renovation Licence is valid for 12 months from the date it is issued.
 If the renovation is not completed within that time, the landlord must apply for a new licence.
 If the ownership of the rental unit changes during the renovation period, the licence may be transferred to the new landlord, who must notify the City within 14 days of the ownership change.
-The City may revoke a licence if it was issued in error, based on false or misleading information or if the associated building or change of use permit is revoked.
+The City may revoke a licence if it was issued in error, was issued on mistaken, false, incorrect or misleading information or if the associated building or change of use permit is revoked.